MHebes/ComputerGraphics/Assignment0_CPlusPlus/README.md

 *TODO*: Please edit the following information in your assignment

-* Name and partners name (At most 1 partner for this assignment):
+* Name and partners name (At most 1 partner for this assignment): Michael Hebert
 * How many hours did it take you to complete this assignment?
+4
 * Did you collaborate or share ideas with any other students/TAs/Professors?
+Anton Lazarev
 * Did you use any external resources?
-  * (tbd if any)
-  * (tbd if any)
-  * (tbd if any)
+  * cppreference.com
 * (Optional) What was the most interesting part of the assignment?
 How would you improve this assignment?
+  I learned a lot about streams, which was a fun learning experience.

 ## Description